ORESoftware/fame/readme.md

 ```

-Or for example, instead of numbers you can also just use the name of the column:
+Or for example, instead of numbers you can also just use the name (case-insensitive) of the column:

 ```bash

 fame --sort='added lines, files modified' --order=asc

 ```

+Comma-separated list, case-insensitive and whitespace-insensitive

 </details>